em-a-zed/Behave_Yourself/_contents/What_You_Need_Hardware.md

     o.
 Use the \"`rotate_extrude`\" command to make a 3D object.
-Check the figure below representing an example of an arena produced with the above procedure: the commands described at points 13, 14 and 15, should be issued in the reverse order (i.e. in OpenSCAD, transformations of a defined object are prepended to (i.e. given before) the generation of the object.
+Check the figure below representing an example of an arena produced with the above procedure: the commands described at points "m", "n" and "o", should be issued in the reverse order (i.e. in OpenSCAD, transformations of a defined object are prepended to (i.e. given before) the generation of the object.
 In the figure, the OpenSCAD console is visible on the left of the 3D object and